NYCHA Climate Hazard Analysis

 Vulnerability Vulnerability Index

 The Vulnerability Index measures how susceptible each property is to damage or harm from the hazards it faces.
-It is an equal-weighted average (0.25 each) of four domain sub-indices: Coastal/Tidal, Stormwater, Groundwater, and Heat.
-Groundwater and Heat vulnerability are only evaluated when the corresponding hazard is present — if a property has no exposure, its vulnerability for that domain shows as “Not applicable” and is excluded from the per-site average.
+It is an equal-weighted average (0.25 each) of four domain sub-indices: Coastal/Tidal, Stormwater, Heat, and Groundwater.
+Heat and Groundwater vulnerability are only evaluated when the corresponding hazard is present — if a property has no exposure, its vulnerability for that domain shows as “Not applicable” and is excluded from the per-site average.

 Coastal & Tidal Flood Vulnerability